 Why Macs are Shit

 I’ve been using computers since I was about six years old.
 My first was an Amiga 500+.
-I had a lot of fun on that machine, dying on Wing Commander than having to insert a new floppy disk in order to witness my own casket being blasted out into space as part of a futuristic funerary rite.
+I had a lot of fun on that machine, dying on Wing Commander then having to insert a new floppy disk in order to witness my own casket being blasted out into space as part of a futuristic funerary rite.

 When PCs came along, they were great.
 I actually had to type stuff for anything to happen.
 On Windows 3.1, I remember using a combination of Windows Resource Toolkit and LView Pro to change all the backs of the Solitaire cards to images of Pamela Anderson’s vagina.